wzgrx/VideoX-Fun/scripts/wan2.1_fun/README_TRAIN.md

 ## Training Code

-We can choose whether to use deep speed in Wan, which can save a lot of video memory.
+We can choose whether to use DeepSpeed and FSDP in Wan, which can save a lot of video memory.

 Some parameters in the sh file can be confusing, and they are explained in this document: